I Dreamed of a Drowning

-Her husband assured her that her recurring dreams meant nothing, but then they came true and her dog was at risk.
+Her husband said her dreams meant nothing but they came true and her dog was at risk.

 I walk leisurely up the steep, narrow, rugged path high above a roaring river.
 I’ve been here before.
 I feel sure of it.
 The stately evergreen trees and the water are familiar.
 J, my 60-pound Border collie, lopes along beside me, my trusted companion.